zmiguel2011/PFL-TP2/README.md

 ```

 Taking advantage of the nested `where` cases, we can differentiate the functionality of the function accordingly to the first character of the token list (`[String]`).
-Then it divides the token list accordingly (in 3 or 2 parts) and further builds the statement (`Stm`) using other build functions.
+Then, using the prelude function `break`, it divides the token list accordingly (in 3 or 2 parts) and further builds the statement (`Stm`) using other build functions.

 ##### buildAexp & buildBexp